Distributed graph problems through an automata-theoretic lens

 We focus on so-called \emph{locally checkable} graph problems in \emph{paths, cycles, and rooted trees}, and we show that in many cases, the task of designing efficient distributed or parallel algorithms for such problems can be automated, not only in principle but also in practice.
-Our main conceptual contribution is a \emph{new automata-theoretic perspective} for the study of \emph{locality} of graph problems.

-To introduce the concrete research questions that we study, we first define one specific model of distributed computing, the $\LOCAL$ model---through this mode we can also us to define the fundamental concept of locality.
-However, as we will discuss in Section~\ref{ssec:other-models}, our results are directly applicable in many other models of distributed and parallel computing as well.
+We study the \emph{locality} of graph problems from an \emph{automata-theoretic perspective}.
+To introduce the concrete research questions that we study, we first define one specific model of distributed computing, the $\LOCAL$ model---through this model we can define the fundamental concept of locality.
+However, as we will later see, our results are directly applicable in many other synchronous models of distributed and parallel computing as well.

-\subsection{Background: locality and round complexity in distributed computing}
+\paragraph{Background: locality and round complexity in distributed computing.}